mlivesu/LoopyCuts/README.md

 ```

 ## Batch processing
-The `scripts` folder contains useful batch scripts for processing large collections of shapes.
+The `scripts` folder contains useful bash scripts for processing large collections of shapes.

 ## Output Format
 Although almost entirely composed of hexahedra, our output meshes may contain arbitrary polyhedra which cannot be ecnoded in popular volumetric mesh formats such as `.mesh` and `.vtk`.
 All our outputs are therefore encoded using the [CinoLib](https://github.com/mlivesu/cinolib) `.hedra` format, which is structured as follows